 The decision to work toward early graduation will involve several people: the student who wishes to graduate early; the parent(s)/guardian(s) of the student; the high school counselor; and the high school principal.
 The student and the parent(s)/guardian(s) of the student must submit in writing an early graduation request to the high school principal.
 The written request must be received eight (8) weeks prior to the end of the semester which the student plans for the early graduation to occur.
 A meeting of the student, the parent(s)/guardian(s) of the student, the high school counselor, and the high school principal must occur within two (2) weeks of receiving the written request.
-At this meeting, graduation requirements, the student's transcript, the student's progress toward meeting the graduation requirements, and the projected class schedule for the student's final semester will be reviewed.
-If all participants agree that early graduation is possible for the student, contingent on passing the necessary courses in his/her final semester, all participants must sign an Application for Early Graduation.
+At this meeting, graduation requirements, the student's transcript, the student's progress toward meeting the graduation requirements, and the projected class schedule for the student, contingent on passing the necessary courses in his/her final semester, all participants must sign an Application for Early Graduation.